lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 > [ . . . ]
 > ```

-###### <a id="developing-scripted-connectors-groovy-requirements-search-filtering" name="developing-scripted-connectors-groovy-requirements-search-filtering"></a>Scripted Connectors > Groovy Connector > Requirements > Search Script > Filtering Results
+#### <a id="developing-scripted-connectors-groovy-search-filtering" name="developing-scripted-connectors-groovy-search-filtering"></a>Scripted Groovy Connector (Toolkit) > Search Script > Filtering Results

 [Back to Contents](#contents)

-When you invoke a search operation via IDM's APIs, you MUST provide search criteria using one of the following:
+When invoking a search operation via IDM's APIs, you MUST provide search criteria using one of the following:

 * Resource ID
 * Query Definition

-Search arguments, such as a resource ID or an attribute value, will be used to populate the `filter` binding, which you will be able to use to extract search parameters; the `query` binding provides an easy way to do so, which will be demonstrated below.
+Search arguments, such as a resource ID or an attribute value, will be used to populate the `filter` binding, from which you will be able to extract the search parameters.
+For example, you can use use the `query` binding, which is a closure you can call to obtain a map of the search parameters.

-###### <a id="developing-scripted-connectors-groovy-requirements-search-filtering-id" name="developing-scripted-connectors-groovy-requirements-search-filtering-id"></a>Scripted Connectors > Groovy Connector > Requirements > Search Script > Filtering Results > Read by Resource ID
+##### <a id="developing-scripted-connectors-groovy-search-filtering-id" name="developing-scripted-connectors-groovy-search-filtering-id"></a>Scripted Groovy Connector (Toolkit) > Search Script > Filtering Results > Read by Resource ID

 [Back to Contents](#contents)